Sam's Club MCP

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The tool has zero parameters and schema coverage is 100%.
-Baseline for 0 parameters is 4.
-Description does not need to add parameter information.
+The tool has zero parameters, and the schema coverage is 100% (empty properties).
+Baseline for 0 params is 4, and the description doesn't need to add parameter semantics.
+It fully describes the return scope relevant to the absent parameters.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.